guimcaballero/dawremi/README.md

 ## Making songs

 Create a new Rust file in the `src/song/` directory.
-You have to create a new struct using the `song!()` macro, and then implement the `Song` trait:
+You have to create a new struct using the `song!()` macro, and then implement the `Song` trait.
+The following is a demo song:

 ```rust
 use super::*;